Department of Mathematical Sciences

 -

-My research for the past few years has been primarily in the
+Description: My research for the past few years has been primarily in the

 representations and cohomology of finite groups.
 For the past few